 One of the oldest hairstyles around, braids originated in Africa thousands of years ago.
 Braids offer a tremendous amount of styling versatility; in fact, your styling options are almost limitless.
 From cornrows to box braids to feed-in braids, it’s easy to create a unique braided style that suits your personal style.
-You can create many braided styles using just your natural hair or by adding braiding hair for a protective element.
+You can create many black braided hairstyles using just your natural hair or by adding braiding hair for a protective element.
 Using braiding hair helps extend the longevity of your styles; it’s also a great way to try out a new hair color without permanently altering your natural hair.
 Keep reading to take a look at 35 different types of braids for black hair.

-Box braids are easily one of the most popular braided styles today.
+Box braids are easily one of the most popular black braided hairstyles today.
 They’re one of those looks that never seem to go out of style, and it’s not hard to see why: they’re as effortlessly gorgeous as they are practical.

 This gorgeous braided updo is created with an intricate braid pattern that combines small and medium-sized cornrows.
 The ends of the braids are tucked away towards the top of the head to create a truly unique final look.

 Fulani braids take their name from the Fulani people of West Africa.
 This is another timeless look that never truly goes out of style, though it does experience an extra surge of popularity every so often.

 Classic box braids take their name from the box-shaped parts used to divide the hair into sections.
 But this style can also be created with triangle-shaped parts, which give the braids a different aesthetic that most people find equally as pleasing.

 This is a gorgeous variation of straight-back cornrows.
 The hair is braided into alternating sized cornrows; the micro cornrows in between chunky cornrows creates a striking contrast.